Skip to content

 Frequently asked questions

-How long does it take to get a contractor after a hail storm?
+How long does it take to get a contractor in Kearney after a major hail event?

 Wind/hail deductible notice

-Most Buffalo County homeowners carry a separate wind and hail deductible structured as a percentage of dwelling coverage, typically 1–2% of the home's insured value.
-On a home insured for $350,000 at a 2% deductible, the out-of-pocket cost before insurance coverage begins is $7,000.
+Most Buffalo County homeowners policies carry a separate wind and hail deductible structured as a percentage of dwelling coverage.
+On a home insured for $235,800 at the typical 2% deductible level, the out-of-pocket deductible would be $4,716 before insurance coverage applies to hail damage repairs.

 Full 10-step claim guide for Kearney